-“When I pack for a trip, I bring all the things on the travel display at any Aveda salon,” she says.
+“When I pack for a trip, I bring all the things on the traveling display at any Aveda salon,” she says.
 “It’s everything I need, and Aveda has a great mission of reducing their environmental impact.”
 The truth is, the more we exercise our bodies, the more we sweat and release endorphins.
 Exercise helps you release stress which helps us stay looking younger.
 So, next time you are wanting to learn how to look younger naturally, the best way is by working out!

 Put on the Ritz

 The Ritz Carlton Hotel brand is the ultimate in luxury—but did you know it’s also home to Jean-Michel Cousteau’s Ambassadors of the Environment program?
-The hotel partners with trained naturalists in Maui, Grand Cayman St. Thomas, and many other destinations in which they have a hotel located to provide eco-tours and education about of the local environment.
+The hotel partners with trained naturalists in Maui, Grand Cayman St. Thomas, and many other destinations in which they have a hotel located to provide eco-tours and education about the local environment.

 “It’s very immersive, particularly for children,” Lila says.
 “The educational component relates to the natural environment in which the hotel is uniquely located.”
 How to look younger naturally, well simply do things that make you happy.
 Travel, laugh, and love!

 Choose your own adventure

 Lila and Andi agree that no matter what destination you have your heart set on, there’s a way to make your vacation positive for you and for the planet.
 Andi recommends getting involved with The Sierra Club and looking for work projects or environmental cleanup efforts where you can pitch in.

 “You can tack on a couple days after the project to enjoy the location,” Andi says.
 “It’s a fun way to connect and give back to the place you’re visiting.”